Yayuncun Subdistrict

 Yayuncun Subdistrict (亚运村 (亞運村, Yàyùncūn)), or Asian Games Village Subdistrict, is the site of the 1990 Asian Games, a major residential area and a subdistrict of the Chaoyang District of Beijing.

 Overview

 Yayuncun originally referred to a series of residential high-rises and facilities built near Auhui Bridge to accommodate athletes participating in the 1990 Asian Games.
 It was built simultaneously with the Olympic Sports Center, both designed by Beijing Institute of Architectural Design.

 After the Asian Games, Yayuncun gradually developed into a high-end residential area, with numerous buildings including the Olympic Sports Center, Beijing International Conventions Center, Beijing North Star Continental Grand Hotel, Beijing North Star Shopping Center, Celebrity International Grand Hotel, Yuanda Center, and Yan Huang Art Museum.
 The Fourth World Conference on Women was also held in Yayuncun.
 The 4th Ring Road crosses the southern proportion of the area.

-Beijing National Stadium, Beijing National Aquatics Center, and the Olympic Park, venues for the 2008 Beijing Olympics, are located west of Yayuncun.
+The Olympic Green is located at the west of Yayuncun.